 We could speculate about:

-Since we are lacking enough insight before and after this event, what other questions might we consider.
+Since we lack enough insight before and after this event, what other questions might we consider?

-• Did any fellow slaves (perhaps family members) escape previously and Peter, Simon, and London trying to meet up with them?
+Did any fellow slaves (perhaps family members) escape previously, and are Peter, Simon, and London trying to meet up with them?

-• Was Mrs. Southall, Scott or Barkley terrible masters and escaping, would perhaps get the men a better situation?
+Were Mrs. Southall, Scott, or Barkley terrible masters, and would escaping perhaps get the men a better situation?

 You COULD include the speculation if you knew more about these individuals and what eventually happened to the fugitive slaves.
-When you speculate in your story, be sure to use vocabulary that informs your reader that you are considering what might have happened, but you are not making definitive conclusions.
+When you speculate in your story, use vocabulary that informs your reader that you are considering what might have happened but are not making definitive conclusions.

 Add Historical Context